net-lisias-ksp/Planetary-Diversity/README.md

 ## License
-Planetary Diversity is licensed under the Terms of the MIT License
+Planetary Diversity is licensed under the Terms of the MIT License.

-Copyright for portions of project Foo are held by Dorian Stoll (StollD / Thomas P.) 2017 as part of project Planetary-Diversity.
-All other copyright for project Planetary-Diversity/L are held by Lisias Toledo 2018.
+Copyright for portions of project `Planetary Diversity` are held by Dorian Stoll (StollD / Thomas P.) 2017 as part of project `Planetary Diversity`.
+All other copyright for project `Planetary Diversity /L` are held by Lisias Toledo 2018.

 ## Parent